codeclimate/codeclimate-rubocop/config/contents/layout/space_around_operators.md

 Checks that operators have space around them, except for ** which should or shouldn't have surrounding space depending on configuration.
+It allows vertical alignment consisting of one or more whitespace around operators.

 This cop has `AllowForAlignment` option.
 When `true`, allows most uses of extra spacing if the intent is to align with an operator on